Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator creates sensitive default implementations for all action types except custom actions which do only return an empty template.

 It is possible to create special versions for all templates by adding a suffix which will be assigned by the `tpl` parameter.
-For example you can call `display_myversion.tpl` (1.3.x) or `display_myversion.html.twig` (1.4.x) by adding `&tpl=myversion` to the url.
+For example you can call `displayMyVersion.html.twig` by adding `&tpl=myVersion` to the url.
 Note this additional override capability is mainly intended for all actions which have a template for each entity and has therefore not been considered for index and custom actions yet.

 #### Index action